Bargsteen/Bargsteen.github.io/posts/giving-claude-eyes.md

 I started with [Dioxus](https://dioxus.com/) and a [hexagonal architecture](https://www.howtocodeit.com/guides/master-hexagonal-architecture-in-rust).
 Hexagonal is overkill for a todo list.
-I wanted to learn it, and the strict layering gives Claude guardrails: the ports are traits, and a missing match arm on a domain event is a compile error before it's a runtime bug.
+I wanted to learn it anyway, and the strict layering gives Claude guardrails: the ports are traits, and a missing match arm on a domain event is a compile error before it's a runtime bug.
 Rust's type system already does more of that work than TypeScript or JavaScript would.
 The project had unit tests and integration tests against a real Postgres.
 I thought it was solid.
-Claude kept declaring victory on features that didn't work, or had broken something else.
+And yet Claude kept declaring victory on features that didn't work, or had broken something else.

 The problem: **Claude couldn't verify its work end-to-end**.
 As developers, we don't just write code, run the tests, and ship.